What about the reports of Viking raids?

 They are very nice people.

-The reputation of the Vikings as merciless savages started with the raids on England's monasteries in the late 8th century.
+The reputation of the Vikings as merciless savages started with some raids on England's monasteries in the late 8th century.
 As I have found out they were not Vikings that made the first raids.
 The Vikings were framed.
-It was actually Pope Adrians family.
+It was actually Pope Adrian's family and associates.

 In 789, three Viking ships arrived on the Wessex shore.
 The local reeve had been sent to greet them but he was killed on the spot.
 This event was recorded in a short entry in the Anglo-Saxon Chronicle.